kevpmoore/ping-pong-league/README.md

 ## Implementation
 * Built as a single page application in JavaScript with AngularJS for quick prototype development
-* AngularJS is a good framework for a SPA like this, as it makes RESTful API interactions relatively seemless
+* AngularJS is a good framework for a SPA like this, as it makes RESTful API interactions relatively seamless
 * Player data is stored in a JSON file and called in using a service
 * To assist with building a responsive layout I used Bourbon Neat because it is lightweight and was helpful for speeding up common layout tasks